ripsawridge/site/site/contents/_cma/2013/shorts.md

 ### Alpspitze with Family
 <i>September ?, 2013</i>

 Kris, the boys and I do the Alpspitze Nordwand ferrata, and down another way.
 Fantastic time!
-Pictures <a href="https://www.flickr.com/photos/ripsawridge/sets/72157636191683036/">here</a>.

 ### Karwendelbahn hike
 <i>September ?, 2013</i>